Meet Generation Alpha: Future Consumers Reshaping Markets

 The future of education to serve Gen Alpha’s needs

 Alphas are used to the immediate accessibility of information, and they will be a self-directed generation who don’t necessarily need to rely on teachers or parents for explanations.
-They will also prefer visual media over text and personalised learning over standard lectures.
-Thus, the prevailing educational model will need to shift to a more visual, hands-on and personalised model.
+They will also likely prefer visual media over text and personalised learning over standard lectures.
+The prevailing educational model will need to adapt with a more visual, hands-on and personalised model.

 As Alphas reach adulthood, work structures, offices and management styles will similarly need to adapt to their experiences.
 Moreover, as traditional job patterns disappear with digitalisation and automation, a significant number of Alphas will likely have non-conventional career paths and work in jobs that don’t yet exist.
 This will require both education institutions and workplaces to invest in lifelong learning modules that prepare Alphas for a multitude of potential futures.